A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 But, there are some major differences between web hosting and web server.

-The server then sends the requested web page back to your computer, which your web browser then displays.
+The server then sends the requested web page back to your computer, which your web pages then displays.

 Most host servers are also capable of serving dynamic content, which is content that is generated on the fly by server-side scripts.